Gem Profile- Tanzanite

 Tanzanite Buying and Imitations

-Quality tanzanite has no inclusions visible to the naked eye; tanzanite that has visible inclusions to the eye is sold at much lower prices.
+Quality tanzanite has no inclusions visible to the naked eye.

-Joan Madouse wrapped this faceted emerald-cut blue tanzanite quartz stone (20.8 carats) in silver filled wire
+Joan Madouse wrapped this faceted emerald-cut blue tanzanite quartz stone (20.8 carats) in silver-filled wire.

 Judy Ellis's Gem Profile- Tanzanite - , General Education, , Tanzanite quartz pendant